Nikolas Hertel

 Biography

-Nikolas has broad experience in international law and comparative legal methodology and has held research and teaching positions both at the University of Geneva and the University of Freiburg i.Br.
-At Harvard Law School, he was a visiting researcher in the Graduate program.
+Nikolas has strong expertise in Swiss law, EU law, international law, and comparative legal methodology, and has held research and teaching positions both at the University of Geneva and the University of Freiburg im Breisgau.
+At Harvard Law School, Nikolas was a visiting Ph.D. researcher in the Graduate program.

 Prior to joining White & Case, Nikolas trained at the German Federal Ministry for Economic Affairs and Climate Action, where he worked in the lead ministry department for WTO and international trade.